nijikokun/minami/howto-jsdoc.md

 Add the `@rpc` to the service.
 If the name is different to the class (which it probably is) then specify the service name afterwards.

+This will result with navigation items being created that link back to the actual class, and a label listing this on the class documentation.

 ```js
 /**
  * Test class